World Languages Department

 - Tutors for all languages except ASL are available through the Learning Center in Gordon.
 Tutors for ASL are available during scheduled times in the ASL Lab in Mawhinney Room M110.
 See tutor schedule.

-- An outline of Study habits for success in modern language courses is posted on the Department web page.
+- An outline of Study habits for success in World Language courses is posted on the Department web page.

 - There are links on faculty web sites to publisher's web pages and practice quizzes.

 - Course syllabi list web pages with text-specific exercises and other useful resources.